huzaifac137/Multiple-images-per-post/README.md

 ` uploads / images folder`

-Create folder with name "uploads" in backend folder and then further create folder named "images" in that "uploads" folder.
+Create folder with name "uploads" in dist folder and then further create folder named "images" in that "uploads" folder.
 This is where all images are saved for static serving to database".

 `npm install`